 The Weight of Night is award-winning author Christine Carbo’s latest novel in a series which “paints a moving picture of complex, flawed people fighting to make their way in a wilderness where little is black or white” (Publishers Weekly).
 It is a gripping tribute to the power of redemption, set against one of America’s most majestic and unforgiving landscapes.

-Reviews of The Weight of Night are beginning to trickle in:
+Reviews of The Weight of Night:

 “Engrossing….
 An intricate plot complements compelling characters.” – Publishers Weekly